-Salary expenses incurred during the three-month period and six-month period of this year have increased compared to the same periods last year because of new collective agreements.
-Other administrative expenses are lower partly due to the timing of certain expenses and a decrease in travel costs due to the COVID-19 pandemic.
+Salary expenses incurred during the three-month period and nine-month period of this year have increased compared to the same periods last year because of new collective agreements.
+Other administrative expenses have increased overall for the three-month period and nine-month periods compared to last year because of an increased need for professional services and temporary help.
+Travel costs have decreased as a result of the pandemic.